debbyrinton/DSA-PROJECT-DOCUMENTATION/README.md

 # DSA-PROJECT-DOCUMENTATION
-This is where i my portfolio building for data analysis track project powered by the Incubator Hub.
+This is where i start my portfolio building for data analysis track project powered by the Incubator Hub.

 ## Project Topic: Amazon Product Review Analysis